Profsain/spendtrac/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse
+I would like to thank Microverse team and Micronauts for their support
+- Special thanks to Gregoire Vella on <a href="https://www.behance.net/gregoirevella">Behance.</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>